 To speed deployment and leverage existing infrastructure it is proposed that the Number Portability Administration Center (NPAC), the local number portability database of record, serve as the Tier 0/1 registry.
 Unlike the Tier 0 and Tier 1 registries in the classic ENUM architecture, the NPAC is not a DNS name server and is not queried during call processing.
 It can however download data for NS records to service providers or service bureaus for them to provision in their name servers to be queried on call origination.

 As in the classic ENUM model, the NS records will point to Tier 2 name servers that respond with NAPTR records containing the actual routing data.
 Service Providers will maintain themselves or have service bureaus provide for Tier 2 name servers for the numbers they serve.
 Based on the NS records obtained from the Tier 0/1 query, the originating service provider will query the Tier 2 name server to obtain the NAPTR record for call routing.
+Together the SIP URI obtained from the NAPTR record and the bilaterally exchanged URI hostname to IP address mapping instantiate the routing agreed to by the interconnect partners.

 Call Flow